ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 /site_backups (everyone)
 ```

-we see site_backups is available to mount and is accessible to everyone, so we mount it to our machine and enumerate further.
+Based on the result we discover `site_backups` is available to mount and is accessible to everyone, so let's mount it to our machine and enumerate further.

 ```shell
 cfx:  ~/Documents/htb/remote